-- Finely grate enough peel from lemon to measure 1 tablespoon.
-Cut lemon crosswise in half; squeeze juice from lemon.
-In a large bowl, toss peaches, strawberries, pineapple, brown sugar, salt, lemon peel and juice.
+- Finely grate enough zest from lemon to measure 1 tablespoon.
+Cut lemon crosswise in half; squeeze out juice.
+In a large bowl, toss peaches, strawberries, pineapple, brown sugar, salt, lemon zest and juice.
 Remove strawberries; thread onto 3 metal or soaked wooden skewers.

 - Place fruit on oiled grill rack.
 Grill, covered, over medium heat 8-10 minutes for pineapple slices and peaches; 4-5 minutes for strawberries or until fruit is tender, turning once.
 Remove and set aside.

 - In a small bowl, beat cream until soft peaks form.
 In another bowl, beat cream cheese and confectioners' sugar until smooth.
 Fold in whipped cream.
 Spread over phyllo crust.
 Slice grilled fruit; arrange over filling.
 Sprinkle with mint; cut into pieces.
 Yield: 12 servings.

 Originally published as Grilled Fruit Phyllo Tart in Taste of Home's Holiday & Celebrations Cookbook Annual 2016, p210